 Explain/report on/publish results of application evaluations,

-Explain/report on/publish analyses of the effective use of the funds, also including technical reporting.
+Explain/report on/publish analyses of the effective use of the funds.

 Under any mechanism selected, design of the governance framework will be driven by ICANN org’s obligations to uphold its fiduciary duties and strategic goals for the program.
 Please see response to charter question 2 for guidance on limitations on the use of funds in relation to fiduciary obligations.
 In addition, the following elements must be included in the governance framework.